 Each individual’s situation will be different, so employees should first consult the Human Resources FAQs for Employees for details about accommodations for various situations.
 If the FAQs do not address your situation, please contact Human Resources for additional assistance at email@example.com or by calling (251) 460-6133.

-to the opening of the school year on August 17.
-These students will only be permitted
+the school year opens on August 17.

 In most cases, meetings should be conducted virtually by Zoom or other remote means.